Getting hardware problems is as common as experiencing various software issues in ASUS devices.

-Many users can experience error 99 if they somehow forgot to plug the keyboard and mouse into their motherboard’s USB port.
+Many users can experience asus error code 99 if they somehow forgot to plug the keyboard and mouse into their motherboard’s USB port.
 This can often lead to getting no display or black screen on their ASUS screens.
-For some reasons, if the monitor of your ASUS laptop or PC itself is having any technical defect, it can appear as error code 99.

 Also, if any of the associated components on your motherboard is faulty, it can generate this error.
-This can include issues with CPU, CMOS, RAM, MBR, or other hardware units, which can result in error 99.
+This can include issues with CPU, CMOS, RAM, MBR, or other hardware units, which can result in error 99 code.

 Outdated OS and Drivers

 If you are using an outdated version of Windows OS and graphics drivers, it can also trigger ASUS error 99.
 Often, this kind of situation can arise when the user ignores repeated notifications to apply the important Windows Updates.

 In some cases, error code 99 can appear due to overheating in your ASUS device.
 You can experience this error if you have been using the laptop or PC without proper cooling mechanisms in it.